madeindra/signal-setup-guide/signal-server/README.md

             └── *.pem
 ```

-9. Update your nginx config to suits your need, you can take a look at the <a href="https://github.com/madecanggih/Setup-Guide/blob/master/signal-server/example-nginx.conf">example here</a>.
+9. Update your nginx config to suits your need, you can take a look at [the example here](./example-nginx.conf).

 10. Check if your configuration is correct
 ```
 sudo nginx -t
 ```